 A donation to Just Neighbors is a gift to a person in need.
 Immigrants to the United States face a large number of legal challenges that are difficult, if not impossible, to meet without the assistance of an experienced lawyer.
 Many immigrants are not able to afford such help on their own, and these are the people we serve at Just Neighbors.

-Because we wish to make our operation efficient, we streamline our processes and maintain only a small staff.
-We accept the assistance of attorney and non-attorney volunteers for much of our work.
-As a result, your donation dollar will truly go toward its intended purpose—giving immigrants the right to work, reuniting families that have been separated, helping victims of domestic violence escape from their abusers, preventing young people from being deported, and much more.
+Because we wish to make our operation efficient, we streamline our processes and maintain only a small staff while utilizing volunteers.
+As a result, your donation goes directly to your neighbors—giving immigrants the right to work, reuniting families that have been separated, helping victims of domestic violence escape from their abusers, preventing young people from being deported, and much more.

 $25 Donation – Your gift can help an immigrant renew a work permit.